Speak to an expert

 Each installation is unique as it’s designed specifically for your home and requirements.
 A typical install can take 4 – 5 days.
 This estimate is more easily predicted after you’ve been through the design process.

-We’ve also written a handy article about what you should look for when choosing your installer.
+We’ve also written a handy article about what you should look for when choosing your installer when you install a heat pump

 We run through your requirements and discuss the options available to you and provide you with a detailed quotation.

-Our trained and experienced consultants are available to help you regardless of whether you only need a few simple questions answered or if you need a more in-depth technical discussion.
+Our consultants are here to assist you, whether you have a few simple questions or require a more detailed technical discussion.

-We find our customers will usually speak to our consultants on average 3-5 times over a period of 2-4 weeks, prior to the point that they are ready to place their order.
+On average, our customers talk to our team 3 to 5 times over 2 to 4 weeks before placing their order.
 This part of your journey will allow you have all the knowledge and confidence to continue with your journey.
 We will work at your pace.

 Let the journey begin